Italian Americans: Before 1880

-A number of Italian navigators and explorers in the employ of Spain and France were involved in exploring and mapping their territories, and in establishing settlements; but this did not lead to the permanent presence of Italians in America.
-In 1539 Marco da Nizza explored the territory that later became the states of Arizona and New Mexico.

-The first Italian to be registered as residing in the area corresponding to the current U.S. was Pietro Cesare Alberti, a Venetian seaman who, in 1635, settled in what would eventually become New York City.

-A small wave of Protestants, known as Waldensians, who were of French and northern Italian heritage (specifically Piedmontese), occurred during the 17th century.
-The first Waldensians began arriving around 1640, with the majority coming between 1654 and 1663.
-They spread out across what was then called New Netherland, and what would become New York, New Jersey and the Lower Delaware River regions.
-The total American Waldensian population that immigrated to New Netherland is currently unknown; however, a 1671 Dutch record indicates that, in 1656 alone, the Duchy of Savoy near Turin, Italy, had exiled 300 Waldensians due to their Protestant faith.
+The first Italian to be registered as residing in the area corresponding to the current United States was Pietro Cesare Alberti, a Venetian seaman who, in 1635, settled in the Dutch colony of New Amsterdam.
+A small wave of Protestants, known as Waldensians, immigrated during the 17th century, with the majority coming between 1654 and 1663.
+They spread out across what was then called New Netherland and what would become New York, New Jersey, and the Lower Delaware River regions.

-Henri de Tonti (Enrico de Tonti), together with the French explorer René-Robert Cavelier, Sieur de La Salle, explored the Great Lakes region.
-De Tonti founded the first European settlement in Illinois in 1679, and in Arkansas in 1683.
-With LaSalle, he co-founded New Orleans, and was governor of the Louisiana Territory for the next 20 years.
+Enrico Tonti, together with the French explorer René-Robert Cavelier, Sieur de La Salle, explored the Great Lakes region.
+De Tonti founded the first European settlement in Illinois in 1679 and in Arkansas in 1683, making him "The Father of Arkansas."
+With LaSalle, he co-founded New Orleans and was governor of the Louisiana Territory for the next 20 years.
 His brother Alphonse de Tonty (Alfonso de Tonti), with French explorer Antoine de la Mothe Cadillac, was the co-founder of Detroit in 1701, and was its acting colonial governor for 12 years.

-Spain and France were Catholic countries and sent many missionaries to convert the native American population.
-Included among these missionaries were numerous Italians.
-In 1519–25, Alessandro Geraldini was the first Catholic bishop in the Americas, at Santo Domingo.
-Father François-Joseph Bressani (Francesco Giuseppe Bressani) labored among the Algonquin and Huron peoples in the early 17th century.
-The southwest and California were explored and mapped by Italian Jesuit priest Eusebio Kino (Chino) in the late 17th and early 18th centuries.
-His statue, commissioned by the state of Arizona, is displayed in the United States Capitol Visitor Center.
+The southwest and California were explored and mapped by Italian Jesuit priest Eusebio Kino in the late 17th and early 18th centuries.